 The term in Eq.~\eqref{eq:Lns} containing $\chi$ explicitly breaks the symmetry to the same O($N$), setting

 Above, $F$ and $M$ are the bare pion decay constant and mass, respectively.
-For $N=3$ meson flavours, the Lagrangian \eqref{eq:Lns} corresponds to the lowest-order Lagrangian of two(-quark)-flavour Chiral Perturbation Theory.
+For $N=3$ meson flavors, the Lagrangian \eqref{eq:Lns} corresponds to the lowest-order Lagrangian of two(-quark)-flavor Chiral Perturbation Theory.
 This can be extended beyond the leading order (LO) in the following way:

-We use the above Lagrangian to calculate the amplitudes in question at the next-to-leading order (NLO).
+We use the above Lagrangian to calculate the amplitudes in question at the NLO.
 External fields, as needed for the decay constant, can be added as in Ref.~\cite{Gasser:1983yg}.
 The coefficients (low-energy constants) $l_i$ are free parameters in the theory, and carry both UV divergent and finite parts expressed as